-In an England of the future, a booming economy masks rising violence.
-Controversial Chief Executive, Roger Tyson, warns the country is on the verge of collapse, but opponents accuse him of seeking to become dictator.
-With truth and disinformation blurring into one, he is forced to ask: is his country beyond saving?
+State failure.
+Social apocalypse.
+England is on the edge In an England of the future, a booming economy masks rising violence.
+Controversial Chief Executive, Roger Tyson, warns the country is on the verge of collapse, but his aggressive populism proves divisive: friends claim he is being smeared, while opponents accuse him of seeking to become dictator.
+With truth and…

 Steve Shahbazian has won no awards, no competitions and is not critically acclaimed.
 Some of his best friends have gone so far as to describe his work as “okay in places” and his books have been in huge demand, mostly due to the large number of wonky tables needing propping up.
 When not writing, Steve can usually be found staring at a blank screen desperately hoping inspiration will come and, like every writer since the dawn of time, he’s an avid reader… although bizarrely he mostly reads non-fiction, particularly history, economics and popular science – as long as it’s in simple language he can understand.